A Log PSS morphism with applications to Lagrangian embeddings: Introduction

 By combining our methods with those from \cite{Seidel:2014aa}, we also prove the following result concerning disjoinability of Lagrangian spheres:

 \begin{thm} (See Theorem \ref{thm: app1sec6}) Let $\mathbf{k}$ be a field and $n \geq 3$ be an odd integer.
-Suppose that $X$ is a conic bundle of the form \eqref{eq: conicbundle} of total dimension $n$ over $(\mathbb{C}^*)^{n-1}$ and that $Q_1,\cdots, Q_r$ is a collection of embedded Lagrangian spheres which are pairwise disjoinable.
+Suppose that $X$ is a conic bundle of the form \eqref{eq: conicbundle} of total dimension $n$ over an affine variety $X^o$ with trivial canonical bundle and that $Q_1,\cdots, Q_r$ is a collection of embedded Lagrangian spheres which are pairwise disjoinable.
 Then the classes $[Q_1],\cdots,[Q_r]$ span a subspace of $H_n(X,\mathbf{k})$ which has rank at least $r/2$. \end{thm}

 An important special case is when $r=1$, in which case the theorem immediately implies that for any embedded Lagrangian sphere $Q \hookrightarrow X$, the class $[Q] \in H_n(X,\mathbb{Z})$ is non-zero and primitive (Corollary \ref{cor: primitiveclass}).